samilait/minesweeper/documentation/Architecture-Documentation.md

 The Board's constructor takes a MinefieldGenerator, width, length and the number of mines.

-By default the Board is lazily generated when the first square is opened using the MinefieldGenerator that was supplied to the Board in the constructor.
+By default the Board is lately generated when the first square is opened using the MinefieldGenerator that was supplied to the Board in the constructor.
 The generator ensures a 3x3 safe area around the square that was opened.